gaelforget/gaelforget/README.md

 commenting out 🔭 🌱 👯 🤔 💬 📫 😄 ⚡
 -->

 My name is Gaël.
 This page focuses on software and datasets linked to my work as a research scientist at the Massachusetts Institute of Technology (MIT).

-My reseach is focused on Oceans and Climate -- see my [scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) profile and [gaelforget.net](http://gaelforget.net).
+For more on my reseach on Oceans and Climate see [scholar profile](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).

 | | History | +1C | +2C | +4C | |
 |:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|:-------------------------------------:|